arunvutukur/webapp-seatallotment/README.md

 # seatallocation
-This application was generated using JHipster 5.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.3.1](https://www.jhipster.tech/documentation-archive/v5.3.1).
+This application was generated using JHipster(Anuglar/Springboot) and it will be used for seat allotment by the administrator as well as the team manager.The associate can check his seat allotment status from the web application.

+-Security roles have been enabled for associate,manager and administrator.
+-JWT Authentication
+-Mongo db with updated document(BSON Files)

 ## Development